davemaurer/daily_exercises/hashes/hashes_0.md

 to access values all day long just fine. `.fetch` is only really useful in a handful of situations that won't matter often, if at all, when you are starting out.

+###Adding keys and changing values in a Hash

+- If we have our shopping list, and now we want to add spinach to it, to offset all of the chocolate we are going to buy, we can use the assignment operator: `=`, to add a new key to our hash.
+Like so:

+  `shopping_list = { "tomatoes" => 3, "milk" => 1, "chocolate" => 100 }`<br>
+  `shopping_list["spinach"] = 100`<br>
+  When we do this, if we don't have a "spinach" key in our hash (and we didn't yet), Ruby will add that key to the hash, and set that key's value to whatever we put after the `=` operator.
+In this case, Ruby adds `"spinach" => 100"` to the end of our hash, so now it looks like this if you call it in the console:<br>
+  `shopping_list`<br>
+  And Ruby returns for you: `{"tomatoes"=>3, "milk"=>1, "chocolate"=>100, "spinach"=>100}`

+- But what if we just want to change a value in our shopping_list, like we know we will eat all of the chocolate and maybe go into a sugar coma.
+So we now only want our "chocolate" key to have a value of 5.
+Well, the `=` operator is still exactly what you want.
+Just like you can use `=` to assign something to variable, then use it again to REASSIGN, you can do that with a hash.
+So use your existing `shopping_list` in your terminal, or just make it again, then:<br>
+  `shopping_list["chocolate"] = 5`<br>
+  What happens here is if a key already exists inside of a Hash object, Ruby REASSIGNS that key's value.
+This is because you can't have more than one key with the same name at any level of a hash object.
+So Ruby has code under the hood that accounts for this situation, and instead of yelling at you that the key already exists, it says "ah, I think this programmer wants me to change the value associated with this key", and viola.
+Changed.

+- You can also use the BUILT IN `.store` method, which will take in the key and value as arguments.
+Like this:<br>
+  `shopping_list.store("bananas", 5)`<br>
+  `.store` can be used to both add a key/value pair to hash, or change as existing key's value to a new value, just like bracket notation: `[]`, and the assignment operator: `=`, can.

 ###Removing something from a Hash

+If you want to keep a key in a hash, but not have it point to a usable value, you could always set that value to nil.